Select the poster title to display its abstract.

 These are the issues that the FAIR principles address.
 They aim to guide system design that makes data consistently Findable, Accessible, Interoperable and Reusable.
 The principles are gaining traction, especially in the life sciences where they have been embedded into funding programmes such as the European Open Science Cloud and the NIH Data Commons.

-In this talk, we’ll introduce the FAIR principles and talk about their practical implementation and associated issues, as illustrated by our work with the InterMine life sciences data integration platform.
+On this poster, we’ll introduce the FAIR principles and discuss their practical implementation and associated issues, as illustrated by our work with the InterMine life sciences data integration platform.
 We’ll cover topics such as the design of persistent data entity URIs, standards for embedding data descriptions into web pages, and semantic web Linked Data support.

 Parsl: Scripting Scalable Workflows in Python